Bayer hit by failure to cap risk from weedkiller cases

 FRANKFURT (Reuters) - Bayer shares dropped as much as 5% on Thursday after a U.S. judge rejected its plan to try and limit the cost of future class action claims that its Roundup weedkiller causes cancer.

-The German group called into question the future sale of glyphosate-based products to residential users in the U.S., and said it would review plans to settle around 30,000 legal claims, after the judge called Bayer’s plan to end years of litigation “unreasonable” on Wednesday.
+The German group called into question the future sale of glyphosate-based products to gardeners in the U.S., and said it would review plans to settle around 30,000 legal claims, after the judge called Bayer’s plan to end years of litigation “unreasonable” on Wednesday.

 “We will continue to assess financial risks as we move forward,” finance chief Wolfgang Nickl said in an analyst call, when asked if the estimate of the potential financial burden had been revised.

-Bayer’s top litigation lawyer William Dodero said the group would seek clearance from the U.S. supreme court on defeats suffered in jury trials and appellate courts even though the product has repeatedly been deemed safe by the U.S. Environmental Protection Agency.
+Bayer’s top litigation lawyer William Dodero said the group would ask the U.S. Supreme Court to quash defeats suffered in jury trials and appellate courts which came despite the product being deemed safe by the U.S. Environmental Protection Agency.

-A petition to review rulings in favour of Roundup user Edwin Hardeman would be filed in late summer, with a final verdict expected in the middle of next year, said Dodero.
+Specifically, Bayer will ask for a review of rulings that went in favour of Roundup user Edwin Hardeman, with the top court likely to decide whether to grant the request by early winter and a final verdict expected around the middle of next year, Dodero said.

+“It simply can’t be right that a manufacturer that’s followed the science and all applicable regulations is being held liable,” Dodero said on how he will argue his case.

+Markus Manns, a fund manager at Union Investment, which holds Bayer shares, said the focus had turned to whether the Supreme Court will allow the review.

-About 125,000 users have alleged the product caused their non-Hodgkin lymphoma, a blood cancer, 96,000 of which have been resolved and a $9.6 billion settlement also included provisions for the remaining claims.
+About 125,000 people have alleged Roundup caused their non-Hodgkin lymphoma and cases involving 96,000 of those have been resolved with a $9.6 billion settlement which also included provisions for the remaining claims.

 Three cases have gone to trial and in each one, juries awarded tens of millions of dollars in damages for plaintiffs.